nautobot/nautobot/nautobot/docs/user-guides/getting-started-nautobot-ui.md

 ![](images/getting-started-nautobot-ui/35-assign-address-3.png)

-### The Search Bar
+## The Search Bar

-The next few sections walk you through finding different objects and verifying information about the objects.
+The next couple sections walk you through finding different objects and verifying information about the objects.
-The instructions will walk you through how to **navigate** to the main page for the proper object.
+The instructions in those sections will walk you through how to **navigate** to the main page for the proper object.

-You can also use the search bar to get to find the desired object's page.
+You can also use the search bar to find the desired object's page.

 We will show two quick examples.

 Example one:
-1. Type in `10.10.10.0` in the Search Bar and click on `Search`
+1. Type in `10.10.10.0` in the Search Bar and click on `Search`; this takes you to a search results page
-2. **Aggregate** search result `10.0.0.0/8`
+2. **Aggregate** search result `10.0.0.0/8` (this is the Aggregate for the Prefix `10.10.10.0/24`)
 3. **Prefix** search result `10.10.10.0/24`
 4. **IP Address** search result `10.10.10.0/31`
 5. Interface related to `10.10.10.0/31`
-6. Interface Parent for `10.10.10.0/31`
+6. Interface Parent (Device) for `10.10.10.0/31`

 Clicking on any of these objects takes you to the main page for that object.
 This example shows the result of clicking on the **IP Address** object (4).